 I know I’ve found a good CD when the girls start singing along with it the first time I play it.
 Will Stroet’s CD Wordplay is one of those.
 Featuring puns, anagrams, palindromes and more, it encourages kids to have fun with words.

-We’ve borrowed Will’s CDs from the library in the past and the girls have liked them, so I was excited to try his newest CD.
+We’ve borrowed Will’s CDs from the library in the past and the girls have liked them, so I was excited to listen to Wordplay.
 Any new CD is still a new CD, though, and I held my breath through the first song, waiting for comments from the back of the van.
 Then Jade began singing along with the last track on the CD, “Fishing for Dreams.”
 Lily’s favourite song is “Boris Thesaurus Tyrannosaurus.”

 Last week, I had the chance to meet Will Stroet in person during his media release party at Art Starts downtown.
 Will’s humour and energy kept us laughing all evening as he shared one of his very first songs with us.
 Written when he was a student at UBC, the song was meant to teach kids about “hink pinks” (rhyming word pairs).
 We had fun coming up with the answers to Will’s hink pinks and, after two or three of them, knew the chorus well enough to sing along with Will.

 Photos courtesy of Wink Photography (she was doing a much better job of taking pictures at the event than I was, as I had Pearl with me).
 CD provided for review courtesy of Will Stroet.
 This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.